-Once a month, we're highlighting a member of Parlor's team with a bit of coffee talk.
-The format is a play on the 18th-century parlor game that would later become popularized as the Proust Questionnaire, centered around questions to reveal one's personality.
+Every now and then, we'll be highlighting a member of Parlor's team with a bit of coffee talk.
+The format is a play on the 18th-century parlor game that would later become popularized as the Proust Questionnaire, centered around questions to review one's personality.
 (Admittedly, our version has a coffee-influenced twist.)

 Steve Razzano, Production Manager + Roaster

 Current roastery jam: The Stone Roses, "I Wanna Be Adored"

 Lake Ronkonkoma is the largest lake on Long Island.
 It's situated about a 15 minute drive north or south of either shore.
 Like many places on Long Island, the town is named after the Native Americans that once inhabited the area.
 Growing up, they told us the lake was bottomless.
 A boy would drown in the lake every summer, the subject of many urban legends.
 Maude Adams [famous Broadway actress from the early 1900's] used to have an estate there.
 It was a popular vacation spot through the 1950's, but the summer bungalows have since mostly disappeared.
 Very suburban, strip mall, Irish pub vibes nowadays.

 When did you move to New York City?

 2008.
 I started attending the School of Visual Arts, studying cinematography.